 Papers in the “toss” box should all go through the shredder before recycling.
 While these days we worry about online identify theft, your identity can also be stolen via discarded documents if they are not disposed of properly.
 The shred pile can multiply quickly so don’t save it all for the end — shred stacks of piles throughout the process so that you don’t feel overwhelmed.

 In the end, you will have a large amount of shredded paper to be recycled, a small box of documents to be filed, and a bunch of scanned files on your computer.
-The final step of the process is organizing and backing up your electronic data, which can be made easier with scanning apps and solutions.
+The final step of the process is organizing and backing up your electronic data, which can be made easier with document scanning apps and solutions.

 Remember, decluttering is a big task to undertake, but in the end, you will feel less stressed, and your home and office will feel fresher.
 Using technology like a scanner and scanning software can help you get organized without getting overwhelmed.
 If your office is getting buried in paper, contact us today to learn more about how scanning can help!